-Characterization of the geology and hydrogeology indicates that the Concentrator Fault, located to the north and east of the WPS, acts as a barrier to groundwater movement between the shallow and intermediate-depth groundwater systems underlying WPS and East Plant Site (EPS) areas.
+Characterization of the geology and hydrogeology indicates that the Concentrator Fault, located to the north and east of the town of Superior, acts as a barrier to groundwater movement between the shallow and intermediate-depth groundwater systems underlying the project area.
 Less information is available on the deep groundwater systems underlying both areas; however, based on a lack of water level response to mine dewatering activities and large differences in hydraulic head across the fault, the hydraulic connection of the deep groundwater systems across the Concentrator Fault is limited to where historic mine workings locally cross the fault.